Agenda

 New types of impersonation.
 Better AI.
 Shifts to collaboration applications.
 Cybercrime is a business, and criminals are always looking for new ways to steal money.

-Join us for this session where David Lomax, SE Director at Abnormal Security, will discuss:
+Join us for this session where Steven Wills, Senior Systems Engineer, will discuss:

 • How threat actors are shifting away from the CEO fraud of the past